silvaxxx1/MyLLM_101_from_scratch/README.md

 - **Model Evaluation**: Implementing robust methods for model evaluation, including metrics for testing the accuracy, fluency, and relevance of generated content.
 - **Inference Optimization**: Refining deployment processes to reduce latency and memory usage for quicker, more efficient model predictions.

----

-## Upcoming Plans 🚀

-- **Complete Scalable Pipeline**: Transition into a professional LLM-building library with the ability to scale easily across various models.
-- **Meta\_Bot Expansion**: Integrate all components into Meta\_Bot, evolving it into a fully interactive AI tutor.
-- **Interactive Meta\_Bot Tutoring**: Enhance Meta\_Bot's ability to teach AI and machine learning concepts in an engaging, interactive way.
-- **Documentation & Tutorials**: Expand on rich, easy-to-follow guides to make learning accessible and fun for all levels.
-- **Community Contributions**: Encourage collaboration to refine, enhance, and extend the project, making it a resource for developers worldwide.

----

 ## Quick Start 🚀